SimeonEhrig/emacs-config/README.md

 **Attention:** If you have loaded the environment, it is still possible that the `python`, `python3`, `pip` and `pip3` commands point to executables which are not part of the environment.
 Make sure you run the right tools.
 To be on safe side, simply run the `load-jedi-python.sh` script.

 To verify that the installation was correct, run `M+x run-python RET` in emacs and try to import the module.

+# Macros
+Steps to describe creating a macro, saving and loading it

+## create macros

+Enter `<f3>` to start recording, then the sequence and save it with `<f4>`.
+You can edit the macro with `C-x e`.
+The `name-last-kbd-macro` (`C-x C-k n`) command names the last macro.
+Now it can be called via `M-x`.
+With `C-x C-k b` you can temporarily bind the macro to a key.

+## save a macro
+Open a file, for example `~/.emacs.d/macros/gen.macs`.
+Go to the end and copy the last macro with `insert-kbd-macro`.
+Save it finally.

+## load the macro
+You can simply load the macros from file with `load-file`.
+If you want to load a macro at start up, just add a line to the `.emacs` file.
+You can also use the `global-set-key` function to bind the macro to a key combination at startup.